JevgenijsKonevs/Docker-container-testing/README.md

 ### Important : </br>

-It is import to mention that when the "coordinate.oy" script will be executed for a first time, it should contain flag "-c" in order to create the containers, example :
+It is import to mention that when the "coordinate.py" script will be executed for a first time, it should contain flag "-c" in order to create the containers, example :
 ```python
 python coordinate.py -c
 ```